canonical/rockcraft/docs/tutorial/flask.rst

 Cleanup
 ~~~~~~~

-Now you have a fully functional rock for you Flask application!
+Now we have a fully functional rock for a Flask application!
 This concludes
-the first part of this tutorial, so you can stop the container and remove the
+the first part of this tutorial, so we'll stop the container and remove the
 respective image for now:

 .. literalinclude:: code/flask/task.yaml